ZakaryGates/111111/Lists.md

 ## create list with

 ### basic usage
-The **create list with** block allows the user to specify the initial values in a new list.
+The **create list with** block allows one to specify the initial values in a new list.
 In this example, a list of words is being created and placed in a variable named **letters**:

 ![](list-create-list-with-text.png)

-For this document, we'll denote this list as ["alpha", "beta", "gamma"], and we will refer below to the variables defined in this section.
+For this document, we'll denote this list as ["alpha", "beta", "gamma"].
+The variables defined in this section will be used in examples further down.

 This shows the creation of a list of numbers: